 According to a framework first laid out in the 1990s, UDL lessons should represent information in multiple ways.
 That can be simple enough — think closed caption videos, which make dialogue comprehension easier for the hard of hearing, English language learners and anyone who’s absorbing unfamiliar vocabulary.
 Evaluation should also let students demonstrate what they know in various ways — in an audio recording, for example, or in writing.

-Its signature assistive technology: Eye-tracking devices that turn the human gaze into a hands-free mouse.
+Tobii offers eye-tracking devices that turn the human gaze into a hands-free mouse.
 To use the technology, students with limited motor skills and verbal difficulties simply need to look at their screen, and a mix of infrared projectors, cameras and machine-learning algorithms will detect their point of focus.

 The Future of Assistive Edtech

-AI, she says, already has transformed life for people with disabilities.
+AI, she said, already has transformed life for people with disabilities.
 However, “it’s not quite accurate yet under all conditions,” and she worries that accessibility programs over-rely on it, especially when working with those who are hard of hearing.

 Another opportunity for improvement lies in digital mapping.
 Maps apps already offer users spoken navigation instructions and a highly granular sense of their surroundings nearly everywhere in the world.
 The maps of the future, however, could support blind people in new ways.